This comment policy is a work in progress. I tweak it as I go/consume more wine/become a progressively more irritable person.

 The policy is not all that strict and is actually more just about providing a reference for you if, alas, your comment is deleted.

 The most important thing to know is this: this is not a public forum.

-Decisions about whether or not comments are published happen at my discretion.
+Also!
+Decisions about whether or not comments are published happen at the discretion of moderators.
 Comment moderation is not up for debate and, in fact, trying to debate the comment policy is likely to result in your comment not being published.
-I spend a lot of time in this comment section and I will decide what is and is not productive in terms of the discussion at hand.
+I spend a lot of time in this comment section (and have for years, day in and day out) and I will decide what is and is not productive in terms of the discussion at hand.
 Comments that are nasty, repetitive, antagonistic, unintelligent, or full of empty words that mean nothing (see: various words that end in “phobia” or other newfangled terms invented in your queer studies classes).
-We are very advanced here, in terms of understanding feminist theory, history, and debates and aren’t fooled by academic jargon — which is not the same as being anti-academia, but is to say that you must actually say something relevant and of substance if you must employ jargon.
+We are very advanced here, in terms of understanding feminist theory, history, and debates and aren’t fooled by academic jargon or Twitter mantras — which is not the same as being anti-academia or anti-internet, but is to say that you must actually say something relevant and of substance if you must employ jargon.
+Simply screaming “Problematic!” and inserting a link to Everyday Feminism will get you nowhere.
 Calling names will get you nowhere, nor will insulting or attacking the authors of posts.
-You have the entire internet upon which you may spew your anger and hate.
+You have the entire internet upon which you may scream “whorephobe!” at feminists who criticize the global sex industry and men who think women exist for their sexual use/pleasure.
 You may not do it here.

 All that said, if you do your best to say something relevant, rational, thoughtful, semi-respectful, and if you don’t spam the comment section, you will be ok.

 Without further ado, I present THE COMMENT POLICY:

 1) Stay on topic.
 Address the post at hand.